Globik/qrencode_mini/README.md

 const {setOptions, qrencode} = require('qrencode_mini');

-// only for the use at very beginning of a file: const b = setOptions({margin:4}); // synchronous, optional(can be skiped), for the options settings which are also optional console.log("B: ",b); // outputs an object with version, copyright and setted options or error info.
+// only for the use at very beginning of a file: const b = setOptions({margin:4}); // synchronous, optional(can be skiped),
+//for the options settings which are also optional console.log("B: ",b);
+// outputs an object with version, copyright and setted options or error info.

 // later somewhere in a router after http request: let str="bitcoin:1BMXmqU3fZ8PVjPbxgeenEX93YYf74bjeB?amount50&label=John&message=Donation%20for%20project";